Rudd-O/ansible-samples/roles/mailserver/README.md

 # Complete mail server with support for DKIM, SPF, spam classification and Sieve rules

-This Ansible recipe deploys a full SMTP server and IMAP server compliant with all the best practices for spam-free and good-delivery e-mail processing, including (but not limited to) the following features:
+This Ansible role deploys a full SMTP server and IMAP server, compliant with all the best practices for spam-free and good-delivery e-mail processing, including (but not limited to) the following features: